ShreyaPandey1106/SU_P2/README.md

     * Extract MFCCs from the audio files.
     * Generate and save MFCC spectrograms in the `reports/mfcc_spectrograms/` directory.
-    * (Optional) Perform statistical analysis and save the results (e.g., to a CSV file).
+    * Perform statistical analysis and save the results (e.g., to a CSV file).

 ###   Task B: Language Classification